benmvp/slides/2020/tsconf/react.md

 - Question I always get
   * Do I have to switch over all at once?
 - The answer: NO!
 Not at all
-- I always advise against big rewrites
+- I always advise against big rewrites anyway
   * Again, the whole purpose is to deliver a better quality app for your users
-  * You spending weeks/months rewritting is not helping them
+  * You spending weeks/months rewritting in TS is not providing value
 - I suggest taking it component by component
   * With Babel setup, a JS component can import a TS component no-problem
-  * You'll want to try to avoid the reverse
+  * You'll want to try to avoid the reverse, however
   * A JS component that a TS component is importing won't have any type information
 - There are many schools of thought
   * But my opinion is that if you're gonna bother using TS you should go **all in**
-  * So being _as strict as possible_
+  * So be _as strict as possible_
+  * There are many settings in the TS config and I suggest the highest level of strictness
-- So I suggest starting with utilities/helpers first
+- Also I suggest starting with utilities/helpers first
   * Those with little to no dependencies
   * Then work your way outwards
   * The top-level App component would likely be last